ValtoForks/dgl/dgl2-specification.md

     4 - ENTITY

 Other type values are reserved for future use.
 HEADER chunk is expected to appear at the beginning of the file, END chunk marks the end of the file.

+There is no strict order in which MATERIAL, TRIMESH and ENTITY chunks should appear in the file.

 HEADER Chunk
 ------------